replikativ/datahike/doc/cli.md

 the batch size for each transaction, so here we chunk the 50000 facts into 500 transactions.

-In a second shell you can now simultaneously add facts in a different range
+In a second shell you can now simultaneously add facts in a different range:

 ```bash
 $ datahike benchmark db:myconfig.edn 50000 100000 100